Mtwod/thpnext_w8_gilded_rose/README.md

 ### Absolute rules

 - quality >= 0 && quality <= 50
-- 'Sulfuras' has no expiration date and never changes quality
+- 'Sulfuras' has no expiration date and a quality of 80 that never changes

+### File edition rules

+- Shop: any changes is alright, as long as it is working
+- Item: No modification.
+Only a method "updateQuality" or static properties are allowed.

 ## Author